 There are big schools of fish to be found in reefs and the sandbank near Contadora Island.
 Several small-group snorkel trips take you on an exploration of this amazing underwater life.

 Where to stay on Contadora Island Panama?

 Well, that’s tricky.
 This island is perfect for a day trip but the lack of upscale accommodation makes it less attractive to spend more time on the island.
-If you don’t mind the basic nature of the Contadora Island hotels are pretty basic and rustic.
+Don’t expect any luxury resorts here, Contadora Island hotels are pretty basic and rustic.
 We’d prefer staying in one of these bright and fresh vacation rentals instead: